nutanix-cloud-native/opendocs/docs/capx/v1.1.x/experimental/registry_mirror.md

 # Registry Mirror configuration

 !!! warning
-        The scenario and features described on this page are experimental, it's important to note that they have not been fully validated.
+        The scenario and features described on this page are experimental.
+It's important to note that they have not been fully validated.

 CAPX can be configured to use a private registry to act as a mirror of an external public registry.
 This registry mirror configuration needs to be applied to control plane and worker nodes.

-Follow the steps below to configure a CAPX cluster to use registry mirror.
+Follow the steps below to configure a CAPX cluster to use a registry mirror.

 ## Steps
 1. Generate a `cluster.yaml` file with the required CAPX cluster configuration.
 Refer to the [Getting Started](../getting_started.md){target=_blank} page for more information on how to generate a `cluster.yaml` file.
 Do not apply the `cluster.yaml` file.